sanjvij/C--Kartas/README.md

 In the tenth frame, a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in the tenth frame.

-Requirements
+Requirement 1
+In each frame, the player has maximum of two opportunities (roll balls) to knock down 10 pins If the first roll of ball knocks down all pins, then you start next frame If the two roll balls down't kncoks down all pins, then next frame is started

+Requirement 2
+A Spare gives you one bonus ball
+A strike gives you two bonus balls
+Option to get current score to the user

-In each frame, the player has two opportunities to knock down 10 pins Score of the frame is the total number of pins knocked down, plus bonuses for strikes and spares
+Score of the frame is the total number of pins knocked down, plus bonuses for strikes and spares